kaltura/kaltura-player-js/docs/mwembed-playkitjs-parity.md

 * Player V7 exposes Playback Adapters or license Adapters.
 * Player V7 exposes ability to register to services wich saves code duplications
 * Player V7 comes with new plugins and capabilites like Ads Waterfalling, SamrtSwitch, Broadpeak
+* Player V7 is not using document.write api.
+V2 playar was using it and it  could cause page to stop rendering and could even stuck the plge load

 #### Player V2 VS Player V7 Embed codes